jwnukoski/phaser-top-down-shooter/README.md

 As noted above, this doesn't represent finished work.

 ### Controls
-Strafe movement: W, A, S, D
+Strafe movement: W, A, S, D.
-Aim and directional movement: Mouse
+Aim and directional movement: Mouse.

 ## Phaser
 ### Why I chose Phaser
 I figured this would be a fun experiment to try out using [Phaser.io](https://phaser.io/) framework on a complex idea such as this.